bjorn-ha/smarthome/README.md

 I decided to create this page to give something back to the great Home Assistant community.
 I learned a lot from shared projects by other users, a good reason to share your own!
 Hopefully, you can find some inspiration in how I automated my home.

 I'll be posting how-to's for different projects in the near future.
-First of all, on this page I will list all my hardware and software used in my home automation system.</p>
+First of all, on this page I will list all my hardware and software used in my home automation system.
+Instead of the term HA (Home Assistant) I'll be using hass.io as this is the software I am using.
+It is HA based, but has it's own operating system and add-ons.</p>

 <a name="menu"></a>
 <div align="center">